Skip to footer content

 You can also programmatically create form fields or import form data from XML.
 For complex workflows, implement digital signature fields that users can sign electronically.

-A PDF viewer displaying an Application Form with fields for Name and Email, along with an 'I agree to terms' checkbox, shown in a web browser at localhost:7285/Pdf/CreateFormPdf
+A PDF viewer displaying an Application Form with fields for Name and Email, along with an agreement terms checkbox, shown in a web browser at localhost:7285/Pdf/CreateFormPdf

 When users open this PDF in their browser, they can fill out the forms directly without needing external tools.
-You can also edit PDF files by adding headers, footers, page numbers, or digital signatures.
-The tag helper approach makes it easy to add these features:
+You can also enhance PDF files by adding headers, footers, page numbers, or digital signatures using the rendering options:

 // Add headers and page numbers